jasonbayton/11ty/_src/blog/2026/03/reviewing-the-2026-security-paper.md

 Google has released the 2026 edition of the Android Security Paper, and I've spent some time comparing it with notes from the 2023 and 2024 versions I've reviewed in the past to determine both net-new content, as well as overall direction.

 The short version: core architecture is largely the same over the last few years.
 The Linux sandbox model, SELinux enforcement, hardware-backed keystore, verified boot - all of that is still there, and still described in much the same way.
-What changes is a gradual shift in approach to security, I see three themes emerging:
+What changes is a gradual shift in approach to security.
+I see three themes emerging:

 1. Android is moving from malware-focused security alone to behavioural protection
 2. The OS is starting to intervene in real-world attacks like scams and social engineering